Aphids on hibiscus are a frequent problem in the spring and not just hibiscus but on many kinds of plants.

 One of the best methods of aphid pest control on Hibiscus is to avoid having them at all.
 You can do this by encouraging natural enemies (predators) in your garden.

-Ladybugs (lady beetles) are famous for feasting on aphids, and they make a cheerful and pleasant addition to any garden.
-Other beneficial bugs making short work of aphids include:
+Ladybugs (lady beetles) are famous for feasting on pests, and they make a cheerful and pleasant addition to any garden.
+Other beneficial bugs making short work of them include:

 Wash Aphids Away

-If aphids manage to get a toehold in your garden, try washing them away.
+If these pests manage to get a toehold in your garden, try washing them away.
 Use a strong stream of water from your garden hose every other day.